 2) Coordinate your team

 A prosperous event is well thought out and includes the voices of various stakeholders within your organization.
 Identify who from your team will be involved in the event and what their role and responsibilities are.
 By coordinating your team internally, you will have a stronger organization flow in place to support your event.
-This internal organization will also give a smooth experience to your
+This internal organization will also give a smooth experience to your guests.

 3) Organize the tech requirements